GemmaButcher-dev/freestyle_dance/README.md

 ### Features Left To Implement

   * A suppliers page with a directory to add functionality for the user.
+  * A downloadable ADFP competition rule book.
+(Not yet released by the Association.
+Due December 2024)

 ## Technologies Used